Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Experimental Results

+\begin{itemize}[leftmargin=*] \item \textbf{Conventional MIL cannot match the Bayes estimator when context matters} ($R{=}3$).
+Even given $N{=}10000$ bags, conventional deep MIL approaches (Max, Mean, ABMIL~\citep{ilse2018attention}) deliver test AUROC at least 0.04 below the Bayes estimator in Fig.~\ref{fig:varying_training_set_size}.
+Trends over $N$ do not suggest this gap will close with more data.

+\item \textbf{TransMIL cannot match the Bayes estimator when $R{=}3$.} This is surprisingly, since TransMIL purports to handle context between instances.
+TransMIL's AUROC is at least 0.03 below the Bayes estimator at any tested $N$ value.

+\item \textbf{smAP cannot quite match the Bayes estimator when $R{=}3$, though it is consistently the best method at almost all $N$.} At almost all tested $N$ above 500, smAP~\citep{castro2024sm} scored within 0.02 AUROC of the Bayes estimator.
+At the largest training set size of $N{=}10000$ in Fig.~\ref{fig:varying_training_set_size}, the \emph{prediction-aggregation} variant of smAP reached its highest test set AUROC.
+To determine whether the AUROC difference from our Bayes estimator to this best smAP model was statistically significant, we performed bootstrap analysis (see App.~\ref{sec:bootstrap_analysis}).
+This analysis revealed that the 95\% confidence interval of the AUROC difference did not include zero or any negative values, so we conclude that smAP remains inferior to the Bayes estimator even at $N{=}10000$.
+We expect this performance gap to increase for $R{>}3$ because the chain graph adjacency matrix used in smAP limits instance interaction to immediate neighbors.

-As a sanity check that instance context is what is important, we verified that for the context-free $R=1$ case, max pooling, ABMIL, and TransMIL all can match the Bayes estimator with handcrafted parameters (see App.~\ref{app:handcrafted_parameters}).
-In App.~\ref{app:handcrafted_parameters}, we further show how adding context to ABMIL via convolutions over instances can help when $R{=}3$.
+\item \textbf{The ability to capture adjacent instance context is a primary reason for the gap.} To verify that the context-dependent $R{=}3$ setting is what is important, we verified that for data drawn from a context-free $R{=}1$ version of our process, many MIL methods including max pooling, ABMIL, and TransMIL can all match the Bayes estimator with handcrafted parameters (see App.~\ref{app:handcrafted_parameters}).

+\item \textbf{The key limitation appears to be in the training process, though architecture changes may help too.} We were able to \emph{handcraft} neural network parameters for TransMIL that closely match the Bayes estimator when $R{=}3$, as in Fig.~\ref{fig:handcrafted_parameters3} in the Appendix.
+However, the training of pooling and classification layers yields consistently suboptimal predictions, even when $N{=}10000$.
+We conjecture that better regularization beyond simple weight decay would help.
+Some architecture changes are likely also beneficial if they introduce useful inductive bias.
+To demonstrate this latter point, in App.~\ref{app:handcrafted_parameters}, we show how adding context to ABMIL via convolutions over instances can help when $R{=}3$. \end{itemize}